3.3 Advanced usage

 To interpret arbitrary expressions, the package uses exec().
 It should therefore not be used in a context where malicious input could occur.

 Field expressions can also directly depend on spatial coordinates.
 For instance, if a field is defined on a two-dimensional Cartesian grid, the variables x and y denote the local coordinates.
 To initialize a step profile in the \(x\)-direction, one can use either (x > 5) or heaviside(x - 5, 0.5), where the second argument denotes the returned value in case the first argument is 0.
-Finally, expressions for equations in PDE can explicitely depend on time, which is denoted by the variable t.
+For convenience, Cartesian coordinates are also available when using curvilinear grids.
+The respective coordinate values at a point can be accessed using cartesian[i], where i is an index, e.g., i=0 for the first axis (normally the x-axis).
+Finally, expressions for equations in PDE can explicitly depend on time, which is denoted by the variable t.

 Expressions also support user-defined functions via the user_funcs argument, which is a dictionary that maps the name of a function to an actual implementation.
 Finally, constants can be defined using the consts argument.
 Constants can either be individual numbers or spatially extended data, which provide values for each grid point.
 Note that in the latter case only the actual grid data should be supplied, i.e., the data attribute of a potential field class.